-- In a bowl, whisk together the eggs, milk and black pepper and pour into the baking dish.
+- In a large bowl, whisk together the eggs, milk and black pepper.
 Add 1.5 cups of the shredded cheese and stir to combine everything.
+Pour into the baking dish.

 - Sprinkle the remaining cheese on top, cover with foil and bake for 20 minutes.
 Uncover and continue baking for 10-15 more minutes.

-- Let the breakfast bake rest for a few minutes.
+- Let the breakfast casserole rest for a few minutes.
 Add sliced green onion and serve hot.